CodyAMaughan/pyreact-agent/README.md

 ### End-To-End

-See example.py for a full end-to-end working example of how to create a
+See example.py for a full end-to-end working example of how to create and run a ReAct agent with code writing tools.

 ### Building a Docker Image